Minimum Wage

 Q: Are there any employees who are exempt from the minimum wage laws in California?

 A: Yes, there are some employees who are exempt from the California minimum wage requirements.
-They include:
+Consult with an experienced employment law attorney for those employees who are exempt from California's minimum wage requirements.

 Q: May an employee in California agree to receive less than the minimum wage?